-8.5 Visa with limited territorial validity
+9.1.2.
+Visa with limited territorial validity

-8.5.1 Issue of a visa with limited territorial validity to persons not fulfilling the entry conditions interest or because of international obligations to do so, a visa with limited territorial validity may exceptionally be issued.
+9.1.2.1.
+Issue of a visa with limited territorial validity to persons not fulfilling the entry conditions

 If an applicant does not fulfil the entry conditions or if a Member State under the prior consultation procedure objects to the issuance of a visa, the application shall be refused.
-When it is nevertheless considered necessary on humanitarian grounds, for reasons of national
+However, when it is nevertheless considered necessary on humanitarian grounds, for reasons of national interest or because of international obligations to do so, a visa with limited territorial validity may exceptionally be issued.